- Cultish Creative

 To be clear, I’m not here to psychoanalyze Ned Russin, but I do feel compelled to highlight and interpret some of his writing to make a point.
 There’s honest brilliance in these lines.
 Here’s a few lyrics from the first two songs on the record.
 He’s grappling with the structure of modern society through the lens of his age and life experience.
 It’s a coming of middle age story, in presented in song:

-When does a job become an identity you want?
-When does an identity overlap with being a fulfilling job?
 When does society go from being against you to behind you, if ever?
-How?
-WHY?!
+HOW?!
+WHY?!?!

 If you go back to Glitterer’s Looking Through The Shades you can see it coming.
-First you depart.
-Then you go out alone.
+First the hero departs.
+Then they go out alone.
 Shades (see this post on the song, “1001” if curious), is a declaration of starting to process letting go.
 Rationale is starting to process coming back.

 In a Brooklyn Vegan podcast promoting the release, you can hear Russin struggling to understand what happens when people think of themselves as businesses, and when businesses think of people as businesses.
 He knows it doesn’t feel “right,” but he’s grappling with what to do about it.
 There’s no answer.

-No answer except to make art.
-No answer except to figure out what works for you.
-No answer except to put a new band together, because that’s what makes him feel whole, and figure it out from there.
+Or, at least, there’s no answer except to make art about it.
+There’s no answer except to figure out what works for you.
+There’s no answer except to put a new band together, because that’s what makes him feel whole, and figure out this officially and undeniably “adult” chapter from there.

-Rationale is a collection of songs capturing the transformation of these anxieties.
-Glitterer started as Russin’s solo project in response to a band on hiatus.
-It’s evolved into a band project taking personal development off of hiatus
+Rationale, as a whole, is a collection of songs capturing the transformation of these coming-of-middle-age anxieties.
+Glitterer started as Russin’s solo project in response to his high school/20-something’s band going on hiatus.
+It’s (r)evolved into a band project snatching his personal development off of any attempt at a hiatus.

 The interview finds him wondering if passion and purpose are prison bars, and if we really need jobs at all.
-He resolves it by stating he still doesn’t have the answers, but he’s choosing to make art that means the most to him, in service to his community, friends, etc. This is the treasure, it’s in his hands, and he’s coming back with a band behind him to share it.
+He resolves it by stating he still doesn’t have the answers, but he’s choosing to make art that means the most to him, in service to his community, friends, etc. This is the treasure, it’s in his hands, and he’s coming back with a band behind him to share it with his peers, and anybody else who will look on.

 The next to last song on the album finds him singing,

-Rationale is more than a record about being lost.
-It’s a record about letting go of being found and embracing your place among the lost.
-It’s about being on a pathless path, finding your people, and building community on your terms as a choice.
+While the album struggles handily with the feelings of being lost, Rationale is more than a record about being lost.
+It’s a record about letting go of being found and embracing your place amongst the lost.
+It’s about being on a pathless path, finding your people, and building community on your terms, as a choice, as an adult.

 Those “My Lonely Lightning” lyrics suggest he knows there’s a shadow he’s still figuring out how to lean into.
 How he knows there’s lightning in him too.
 How letting the lightning out will change the shadow but not quite knowing if or how or for what reason he should decide to try it.